Mohammed Kna'an: Early life

 Kna'an was born in Majd al-Krum, Israel, to a Muslim-Arab family.

 Club career

 Kna'an started his early youth career in his hometown's F.C.
 Majd al-Krum academy.
 When he was 11, he joined the Maccabi Haifa youth academy.
 On 19 July 2018 he joined the F.C.
 Ashdod youth, for 5 years.

 On 20 December 2018, Kna'an made his senior debut for F.C.
-Ashdod in the Israeli State Cup, coming on as a 79th minute substitute against Hapoel Ramat Gan, that ended in a 2–0 home win.
+Ashdod in the Israel State Cup, coming on as a 79th minute substitute against Hapoel Ramat Gan, that ended in a 2–0 home win.